 What’s more, argan oil has antioxidant properties that help to protect your skin even further from the free radical damage and oxidative stress.

 People with acne seem to have lower levels of linoleic acid in their sebum.
 That’s another point where argan oil for acne comes to the rescue.
-Because it’s very high in linoleic acid it can provide a natural support to your skin.
+Because it’s very high in linoleic acid it can provide natural support to your skin.

 Does argan oil help with acne?